 I use roughly a grain and a half under what I think the final load is going to be.
-For example; the final load in my 30BR is usually around 34.8 gr of H4198.
-When fireforming, I will use a charge around 33.5 gr of H4198.
+For example; the final load in my 30BR is usually in the upper 34 grains of H4198.
+When fireforming 30BR brass, I will use a charge around 33.5 gr of H4198.

 Click the icon for the best scope covers on the market

 I routinely use a seating depth of +.025” (jam) or more when fireforming.
 A prerequisite in meeting the end goal is to start with the base of the case tight against the bolt face.
 Seating the bullet long and using plenty of neck tension work together to help meet this requirement in two ways.
 First, when the round is chambered, this combination will ensure the case is pushed backward tight against the bolt face.
 High neck tension and long seating will also keep the case from traveling forward when the firing pin strikes the primer.
 Both of these are key points in the fireforming procedure.

 Experience Tip: Picking the correct powder can also help in this area.
 A powder that is at or near 100% capacity makes it harder for the bullet to be pushed back into the case helping to push the case head against the bolt face.